Canopy’s Top 10 Trends For Amazon Sellers to Watch in 2023

 7. Sustainability Matters

-I think that most of us can see that the climate is changing.
+Ecommerce businesses can see that the climate is changing.
 Because of that, there’s a new, growing awareness that sustainability isn’t just a fashionable stance for environmentalists to take, it’s now a key consideration in consumer purchases.

 According to research from Forrester, over half of U.S. consumers consider their values when making shopping choices.
 It seems that across multiple generations, consumers are willing to pay more for sustainable products.